Incorporating Encoding into Quantum System Design: Chain Extensions

 \section{Chain Extensions}

-The application of this encoding strategy is now clear --- while perfect state transfer requires engineering a system such that every eigenvalue satisfies a precise condition, we can forgo fixing $M$ eigenvalues in exchange for encoding/decoding regions of size $M+1$.
-We are now tasked with solving this problem: for a fixed central region, how do we symmetrically extend that chain such that is has certain eigenvalues of our choosing?
+The application of this encoding strategy is now clear --- while PST requires engineering a system such that every eigenvalue satisfies a precise condition, we can forgo fixing $M$ eigenvalues in exchange for encoding/decoding regions of size $M+1$.
+We are now tasked with solving this problem: for a fixed central region, how do we symmetrically extend that chain such that it has certain eigenvalues of our choosing?

 Our strategy is inspired by \cite{gesztesy1997}, which showed how to create a one-sided extension of a chain, fixing some of the eigenvalues.
 In the single excitation subspace, $H$ can be written in the form